pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1797 Airflow and DAGs

+Today I started to study about Apache Airflow, in my current work I will need to work with Airflow to create and maintain data pipelines.
+In Airflow context a pipeline equal to a DAG (Directed Acyclic Graph), a DAG is like a pipeline but with some restrictions, the most important is a DAG can't have a cycle in any Graph node.
+Apache airflow is an interesting orchestrator to build data pipelines as a first view.

 ### Day 1795-96 Machine Learning Services

 I studied multiple AWS resources focused in machine learning that, Translator, Rekognition, Kendra, SageMaker, Comprehend and Forecast.
 It's good how AWS offers specialized services for specific tasks rather than offering a big service to meet all these tasks.